deivshon/pi-status/README.md

 # pi-status
-Pi-status is a resource monitoring web application.
+pi-status is a resource monitoring web application.
 It provides real-time information about the device's RAM, storage, CPU temperature and usage, processes' data, and network usage.
 It comes with a user friendly, mobile first front-end

 The releases and relative Docker containers are all for AArch64 devices, which makes it compatible with Raspberry Pi Models 2/3/4